LamChob/CODAI22-Page/index.md

 All accepted contributions will be presented the CODAI Workshop 2023.
 Please be available for a 20 minute on-site presentation at ESWeek, followed by a 10 minute Q&A session.
 If you can not make the trip, you have to record a video of your talk, which will be streamed during the event.
 Afterwards, please be availabe for the Q&A session via Zoom.
-All talks will be recorded and live-streamed in Zoom and YouTube.
+All talks will be recorded and live-streamed in Zoom and on YouTube.

 ## Author Instructions